-This Candidate Campaign Finance Guide was prepared by the Elections Division at the Secretary of State and summarizes the state election laws applicable to candidate committees.
+This Running for Office Guide was prepared by the Elections Division at the Secretary of State and summarizes the state election laws applicable to candidates and candidate committees.
 This guide should only be used as a starting point and not a complete compilation of rules and regulations for West Virginia elections.
-Other important sources of information include the West Virginia Constitution, West Virginia Code, and the West Virginia Code of State Rules.
+If any guidance or interpretations provided in this guide conflict with any law or precedent, including the West Virginia Constitution, West Virginia Code, and the West Virginia Code of State Rules, the guidance or interpretation shall be disregarded, and the law shall apply.